WarriorOfLiberation/TroubleShootHeroku/README.md

 # How procfile should look
 web: npm start

-#How Package.JSON should look
+# How Package.JSON should look

 {
-  "name": "my-newsletter",
+  "name": "my-newsletter", "\n"
   "version": "1.0.0",
   "main": "index.js",
   "scripts": {